 3.2.2 Regulation - The hoist requires a constant supply of air at a pressure of between 60 and 90 psi.
 If the air supply is not regulated or is regulated at a pressure greater than 90 psi, then a regulator must be used.
-The regulator may be located anywhere upline of the lubricator in the air supply to the hoist.
+The regulator may be located anywhere upline of the air supply to the hoist (or lubricator if installed).